jonathan-robertson/robotic-inbox/README.md

 - Does **adding** this mod require a fresh map?
   - No!
 You can drop this mod into an ongoing map without any trouble.
 - Does **removing** this mod require a fresh map?
-  - Since this mod adds new blocks, removing it from a map could cause some issues (previously placed robotic inbox blocks would now throw exceptions in your logs, at the very least).
+  - Since this mod adds new blocks, removing it from a map could cause some issues: previously placed robotic inbox blocks would now throw exceptions in your logs, at the very least.

 ### Windows/Linux Installation (Server via FTP from Windows PC)